pace-running/pace/README.md

 *If you don't have docker on you machine, just follow this instructions for a [mac](https://docs.docker.com/engine/installation/mac/), or this for [linux](https://docs.docker.com/engine/installation/linux/).*

+#### Starting
+Start all dependencies first: `docker-compose -f docker-compose-dev-env.yml up -d` Then run `npx gulp` to start the application and open http://localhost:3000 in your browser.

 ### DB
 Pace uses [PostgreSQL](https://www.postgresql.org/) to store its data.
 To get postgresql running on your machine during development just start the *db container*.
 You can either run this to get the database up: